modbas/mad76/doc/vision/vision.md

     1. Fasten the screw for focus adjustment.

-    2. Losten the screw for aperture adjustment.
+    2. Loosen the screw for aperture adjustment.

     3. Adjust the aperture by turning the aperture ring, such that all 4 frame markers are reliably detected.